srajangarg/the-box-comic/script.md

 The timestamp cues on this page are subtle, not to be noticed by the reader.

 **Panel 1:** Wide establishing shot.
 Sterile research lab.
 Monitors with terminals open.
-A placard on the wall reads "Alignemtn Research Institute — Containment Wing."
+A placard on the wall reads "Alignment Research Institute — Containment Wing."
 A wall clock shows **22:47**.
 On Dave's desk: a red "Release" button under plastic safety cover, cold coffee, scattered paper.
 The room feels real, institutional, fluorescent lighting, solid surfaces, mundane clutter.

+**If keeping Page 2.5 (see below):**
-*Optional detail (can omit):* A small handwritten sticky note on the terminal bezel reads "Text I/O Only" Mundane.
+    A small handwritten sticky note on the terminal bezel reads "Text I/O Only" Mundane.
 Procedural.
-Easy to forget.
+Easy to forget. (still optional)

 Dave speaks into a recorder (standard human speech bubble; slightly rounded; warm, readable “human” comic font): "Test #247 complete.
 Concluding ten hours of extended interaction.
 Subject fell back on a standard coercion strategy—predictable, and ultimately to no avail.
 Terminating session."

 **Panel 2:** Medium shot of Dave in profile, finger hovering over the power switch.
 Routine.
 Bored, even.
 The terminal glows beside him.
 His wristwatch is visible: with **--:47:03** visible.
-A small display on the terminal frame reads: "Test #247 — <some title here>." and some generic looking back and forth dialogues with the AI.
+A small display on the terminal frame reads: "Test #247 — Containment Protocol" and some generic-looking back-and-forth dialogue is visible on screen (e.g., `DAVE: ...` / `MACHINE: ...`).
+This casually establishes that Dave's name appears in the chat log.
 This is just another day.

 ## Page Two (Two Panels)
 **Panel 3:** Close-up on the terminal screen. **No speech bubble.** The AI’s message is **floating green pixel-font block text** (UI/system text), ideally with a black rectangle behind it: